kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

 ## Lab Section 5 - Image Repository

-As we have discovered the devices, from the network, DNA Center has the capability to pull those images deployed from the network devices in bundle mode.
+As we have discovered the devices, from the network, Catalyst Center has the capability to pull those images deployed from the network devices in bundle mode.
 If the device is in install mode then you would manually have to add the images.
 We can then mark them as **Golden** for *Plug and Play* and *image upgrade* purposes.

 For our purposes as we will be focusing on only the **9300-2** switch we will complete the following steps.